calasius/calasius.github.io/_posts/2020-06-02-linear-model-cost-function.md

 title: Linear model cost function and gradient descent
 ---

-In this post I want to talk about linear regression cost function and the relationship between the solution using normal equations and gradient descent when there is more features than samples in our dataset.
+In this post I want to talk about linear regression cost function and the relationship between solving using normal equations and gradient descent when there is more features than samples in our dataset.

 I belonged to a group of people thas was studiying the book "Introduction to statistical learning with R" and in the chapter 3 it talk about linear regression and the authors give the following example: